Ch0wW/docker-quake3dc/README.md

 ```docker
  docker run -it --rm -d --name q3dc-tdm -p 27961:27961 -p 27961:27961/udp ch0ww/q3dc +exec tdm.cfg +set net_port 27961 +set sv_hostname "Best DC Server" +set fraglimit 50 +set timelimit 20
  ```

+ ### Additional infos
+ * The Quake 3 DC packages can be found [here](http://dl.baseq.fr/quake/q3dc/).
+ * The 18 first characters of the server hostname can be visible on your Dreamcast.
+ * If you want to modify the maplist, you will need to compile the docker manually, or to create a docker symlink to /server/q3a/baseq3/config.